tomtom828/OCAJP8-EXAM/notes.md

 - Class declared as `final` can't be inherited.
 Examples are: String, Integer, System etc. Ex class `MyString extends String` is not OK since String is final
 - Without `class Vehicle extends Car`, we will get a compilation error for `Vehicle obj = new Car();` ... and not an expection like classCastExpection
 - A constructor should have `super()` or `this()`  but not both
+- Same as interfaces, inherited methods / fields cannot have their accessibility narrowed.

 #### Interfaces:
+- Yes interfaces do extend from `Object` class
-- Any field in an interface is implicitly `public`, `static`, and `final`, whether these keywords are specified or not.
+- Any field in an interface is `public`, `static`, and `final`, whether these keywords are specified or not.
+- All methods and fields in an interface must be `public`.
+- A method in an interface can be either `abstract`, `default`, or `static`.
+- Note that `static` methods belong to the interface class and can NOT be overridden
+- An `default` method cannot be `abstract` or `static` since it has no definition and must be defined outside the interface
+- A `default` method provides a default implementation, which can be overridden by a class that implements the interface
+- An `abstract` method has no implemenation (ex. `void doSomething();`)
+- Yes, interfaces can have `static` methods.
+BUT they cannot be inherited.
+This means that they can only be called using the full qualified name (ex. `MyInterface.myStaticMethod()` and NOT called from the object that implements it
+- You can NOT narrow accesibility of interface methods, by default `void yo();` is public in an interface, therefore in the class implementation, it must be `public`

 #### Methods/Fields
+- Be careful not to confuse Override with Overload!!!
 - Only 1 Variable Arity (`vararg...`) is allowed per parameter list, and it must be the LAST parameter in the method.
 - Vararg `...` must be attached to type, not the variable name.
 Ex `String... args` is OK and `String args...` is not.
 - Methods must have different signatures (i.e. input types) to be overloaded, the same inputs and a different output are not OK.